de4liu/bigdata_lab13_2_docker_working/no-batch/README.md

 ```

 Now you need a way to represent a data point.
 You can do this by creating a class the subclasses from pydantic's `BaseModel` and listing each attribute along with its corresponding type.

+> **Pydantic** is the most widely used data validation library for Python.
+Pydandic allows you to define a data class with pre-specific attributes types and names.
+Input data is used to initilize the class.
+Pydandic does automatic data validation.
+If If validation fails, Pydantic will raise an error with a breakdown of what was wrong.
+So that you know, you cannot trust any input data from the Internet and must perform rigorous data validation.
+Pydandic takes away your burden of developing elaborate data validation.

 In this case a data point represents a wine so this class is called `Wine` and all of the features of the model are of type `float`: